-Indicators: Place of Detention 1 1.
-Does the law allow for asylum seekers to be detained in prisons for the purpose of of the asylum procedure (i.e., not as a result of criminal charges)? ☐ Yes ⊠ No 2.
-If so, are asylum seekers ever detained in practice in prisons for the purpose of the asylum procedure? ☐ Yes ⊠ No /
+Indicators: Place of Detention 1.
+Does the law allow for asylum seekers to be detained in prisons for the purpose o of the asylum procedure (i.e., not as a result of criminal charges)? ☐ Yes ⊠ No 2.
+If so, are asylum seekers ever detained in practice in prisons for the purpose of the asylum procedure?
+Yes ⊠ No /